kurtwarwick-new/homebridge-appletv-now-playing/README.md

 In order to retrieve credentials for your Apple TV, please follow these step

-1. Execute the cli application bundled with this package
+1. Execute the cli application bundled with this package from the package directory
 ```
-$ node .\bin\cli.js
+/path/to/homebridge-appletv-now-playing $ node .\bin\cli.js
 ```
 2. Choose the device with which you would like to pair.
 3. Enter the PIN shown on your device.